 I greatly enjoy and value teaching.
 Prior to my current duties at UCSB, I served as a lecturer for an intermediate undergraduate course at Boston University, and I was a teaching assistant for three courses, advised multiple senior theses, and served as a research mentor for undergraduate fellows of the Weatherhead Center for International Affairs at Harvard.
-I have also been a guest lecturer for courses at the University of Denver Korbel School, Harvard, and the University of Cape Town.
+I have also been a guest lecturer or speaker for courses at the University of Denver Korbel School, Georgetown, Harvard, and the University of Cape Town.

 University of California, Santa Barbara